Category Archives: 2019 Films

 As Betty opens her life and home to him, Roy is surprised to find himself caring about her, turning what should be a cut-and-dry swindle into the most treacherous tightrope walk of his life.

-Betty’s grandson, Steven (Russell Tovey), is a constant annoyance to Roy when he questions Roy’s intentions urging his grandmother to be wary of the man.
+Betty’s grandson, Steven (Russell Tovey), constantly annoys Roy when he questions Roy’s intentions and urges his grandmother to be wary of the man.

-As the plot begins I kept thinking that there is no way that Betty could be so gullible, lonely or not.
-This kept me engaged until the big reveal that fills the final thirty minutes or so.
-If The Good Liar did not contain something more than the banal plot it would have been a real dud.
+As the plot began, I kept thinking that there was no way Betty could be so gullible, lonely, or not.
+This kept me engaged until the big reveal that filled the final thirty minutes or so.
+If The Good Liar did not contain something more than the banal plot, it would have been a real dud.

-To continue with the storyline element the ultimate motivations of Betty, while clever, are hard to believe.
-Not to ruin any plot points but the whole Nazi element from the 1940s feels superfluous and easy.
-The revenge motives feel extremely plot-driven and meant as a thrown-in explanation.
+To continue with the storyline element, Betty’s ultimate motivations, while clever, are hard to believe.
+Not to ruin any plot points, but the whole Nazi component from the 1940s feels superfluous and easy.
+The revenge motives feel extremely plot-driven and are meant as a thrown-in explanation.

-From a timeline perspective, it also doesn’t make much sense and if events take place during present times it would put Roy and Betty in their 90’s!
-The characters are assumed to be in their mid-70’s.
+From a timeline perspective, it also doesn’t make much sense.
+If events take place during present times, it would put Roy and Betty in their 90s!
+The characters are assumed to be in their mid-70s.

-Nonetheless, despite Roy being the villain I fell in love with him.
+Despite Roy being the villain, I fell in love with him.
 His shenanigans appealed to me despite my better judgment.
 His trickery when he feigns a knee injury to manipulate Betty while dashing into a corporate meeting minutes later was enamoring instead of mortifying.

-The chemistry between McKellen and Mirren is tremendous since both actors know their way around carrying a film and are confident with their abilities.
-This comes across onscreen and the romantic element works.
+The chemistry between McKellen and Mirren is tremendous.
+Both actors know how to carry a film and are confident in their abilities.
+This comes across onscreen, and the romantic element works.

 The Good Liar also gets respect from me for featuring actors in their golden years in leading roles.

-Bill Condon has directed a variety of films including Chicago (2002) and Dreamgirls (2006).
-The Good Liar is hardly on this level nor is it one of his finest but the director adds enough seasoning to assure a compelling experience.
+Bill Condon has directed various films, including Chicago (2002) and Dreamgirls (2006).
+The Good Liar is hardly on this level or one of his finest, but the director adds enough seasoning to assure a compelling experience.

-The locales of London and later of Berlin, Germany is robust and a treat for any viewer who is partial to the international filming.
-I am!
+The locales of London and later Berlin, Germany, are robust and a treat for any viewer who is partial to international filming—I am!
 Plenty of busy London streets and German architecture appear during the film.

-The slickness and excellent acting by McKellen and Mirren save The Good Liar (2019) from the drivel it might have been with lesser actors and inferior direction.
-Instead, it’s a clever film that toys with its viewers keeping them engaged until the very end.
+McKellen and Mirren’s slickness and excellent acting save The Good Liar (2019) from the drivel it might have been with lesser actors and inferior direction.
+Instead, it’s a clever film that toys with its viewers, keeping them engaged until the end.

 Luce-2019